Christopher McCormick

 Teaching Interests

-I am the Director of the MSc Biomedical Engineering Programme.
+I am the Director of Learning and Teaching within the Biomedical Engineering Department.
 I also teach on a variety of modules within the MSc/MEng/BEng Biomedical Engineering degree programmes.
 My current contributions include:

 BE911 Engineering Science (Module Coordinator and Lecturer)